CAMILLE A. BROWN

 Her trilogy on race, culture, and identity has won accolades: Mr. TOL E. RAncE (2012) was honored with a Bessie Award in 2014, and a 2003 Bessie Award nomination for Outstanding Revival; BLACK GIRL: Linguistic Play (2015) was Bessie-nominated; and ink (2017) premiered at The Kennedy Center, was performed at The Apollo Theater in 2022, and has received critical acclaim.

 In 2022, she made her Broadway directorial debut for the Broadway revival of for colored girls who have considered suicide/when the rainbow is enuf, making her the first Black woman to direct and choreograph a Broadway play since Katherine Dunham in 1955.
 The production received seven Tony Award nominations including Best Direction of a Play and Best Choreography for Brown.
 The New York Times proclaimed the production “triumphant.”
 She also received the 2023 Broadway Black Award for Best Direction.
 Within the same season, Brown became the first Black artist at The Metropolitan Opera to direct a mainstage production, co-directing alongside James Robinson on Terence Blanchard’s Fire Shut Up in My Bones (2021), which she also choreographed.
 Fire was triumphantly brought back to the MET again this 2024 spring season.
 Also at The Metropolitan Opera, she choreographed Porgy & Bess and Terence Blanchard’s Champion.
 Brown’s first musical for theater was The Fortress of Solitude directed by Daniel Aukin, written for stage by Itamar Moses, and with music & lyrics by Michael J. Friedman.
 For Fortress, she received a Lortel nomination for Outstanding Choreographer.
 She received the Audelco Award for Choreography for Much Ado About Nothing at Shakespeare in the Park.
 Her Broadway choreography debut was with A Streetcar Named Desire, followed by the Tony Award-winning musical, Once on This Island.
 Brown has been nominated for four Tony awards including for Choir Boy, for colored girls who have considered suicide/when the rainbow is enuf, and Hell’s Kitchen - with music and Lyrics by Alicia Keys.
-For Hell’s Kitchen, she also received her fourth Drama Desk nomination and won The Chita Rivera Award for Outstanding Choreography.
+For Hell’s Kitchen, she also received her fourth Drama Desk nomination and won The Chita Rivera Award for Outstanding Choreography and the Audelco Award for Best Choreographer.

 Brown’s film and TV work includes Harlem (seasons 1 & 3, Amazon Prime), Ma Rainey’s Black Bottom (Netflix); Emmy award-winning Jesus Christ Superstar Live (NBC); New Year’s Eve in Rockefeller Center (NBC), and Google Arts & Culture (ink).